Skip to content

 When should I speak directly with the student and when should I speak to the L/AC advisor?

 Students appreciate hearing that you support their use of accommodations.
 A conversation could be in person or via email.
-If you need to discuss accommodations with a student in person, be sure to do so in a private conversation.
+If you need to discuss accommodations with a student in person, be sure to do so privately.
 Discussions about how to implement an accommodation are fine, but if there is an accommodation that you feel is problematic, please contact the L/AC advisor.

 How do accommodations get implemented within the studio environment?